-Can File Arguments Use Revision Specifier?
-Can File Arguments Use Revision Range?
-Minimal Access Level Required N/A N/A none p4 prune
+Can File Arguments Use Can File Arguments Use Minimal Access Revision Specifier?
+Revision Range?
+Level Required N/A N/A none p4 prune

-■ This command only works when the user is connected to a Helix Proxy.
+• This command only works when the user is connected to a Helix Proxy.

-To display information about a connection to Perforce p4 info orce p4 info --- -------------- p4 [g-opts] prune [-y] -S stream
+To display information about a connection to Perforce p4 info --- ---------